Prabhjeet2005/SDE-SHEET/A2Z SHEET/tips.md

 ### Count Inversions/Reverse *PAIRS* (i < j && arr[i]>arr[j]) => Merge Sort
 - pairs try to use merge sort if i < j && arr[i] > arr[j] something like this condition

+### Binary Search
+- Use Some Trick to Move in Either of Half (Recognize some pattern)